 Written by Marian Starkey | Published: November 1, 2011

-On October 31, 2011, according to demographers, the earth’s human population crossed the 7 billion mark.
+On October 31, 2011, according to demographers at the UN Population Division, the earth’s human population crossed the 7 billion mark.
 It took only 12 years for the global population to increase from 6 billion in 1999—and only 12 years before that to increase from 5 billion.
+The UN Population Division projects that we’ll reach 8 billion people in 2023—again, only 12 years since reaching the last billion milestone.
 Compare that with the length of time it took for human population to jump from 1 billion in 1804 to 2 billion in 1927 (123 years).
 It is clear that we are experiencing a period of rapid population growth like the world has never before seen.

 Because of population growth and the growing number of people joining the middle class, demanding more resource-intensive lifestyles, the natural systems that are necessary to our survival are being swiftly and severely disrupted.
 Rains that replenish lakes and aquifers and water crops are no longer reliable.
 Trees that once shielded us from flood waters and strong winds are gone, replaced by barren, dusty landscapes incapable of supporting life.
 Peak oil is in our past, threatening the agricultural systems that feed us and our livestock, not to mention our highly motorized way of life.
 Fish stocks are disappearing and the Great Pacific Garbage Patch is growing each day as our discarded waste is sucked in by the swirling gyre.
 And the challenges faced by wildlife around the world are even graver than those facing humans.